 The second ASCII file the MODE tool generates contains all of the attributes for simple objects, the merged cluster objects, and pairs of objects.
 Each line in this file contains the same number of columns, though those columns not applicable to a given line contain fill data.
 The first row of every MODE object attribute file is a header containing the column names.
 The number of lines in this file depends on the number of objects defined.
-This file contains lines of 6 types that are indicated by the contents of the OBJECT\ID column.
-The OBJECT\ID can take the following 6 forms: FNN, ONN, FNNN\ONN, CFNNN, CONNN, CFNNN\CONNN.
+This file contains lines of 6 types that are indicated by the contents of the OBJECT ID column.
+The OBJECT ID can take the following 6 forms: FNN, ONN, FNNN ONNN, CFNNN, CONNN, CFNNN CONNN.
 In each case, NNN is a three-digit number indicating the object index.
-While all lines have the first 18 header columns in common, these 6 forms for OBJECT\ID can be divided into two types - one for single objects and one for pairs of objects.
-The single object lines (FNN, ONN, CFNNN, and CONNN) contain valid data in columns 40-51.
-The object pair lines (FNNN\ONN and CFNNN\CONNN) contain valid data in columns 40-51 and fill data in columns 19-39.
+While all lines have the first 18 header columns in common, these 6 forms for OBJECT ID can be divided into two types - one for single objects and one for pairs of objects.
+The single object lines (FNN, ONN, CFNNN, and CONNN) contain valid data in columns 19-39 and fill data in columns 40-51.
+The object pair lines (FNNN ONNN and CFNNN CONNN) contain valid data in columns 40-51 and fill data in columns 19-39.